ENGN2912B-2018/MTS-A/README.md

 ## Algorithms
 We implemented the following algorithms independently.
 - Parallelized Discrete Cosine Transform(DCT)
     Accomplished by implementing a block-wise DCT and assign each thread an equal amount of blocks to compress/decompress.
 - Quantization

-We used the standard JPEG quantization matrix and quality ratio formalism.
+    We used the standard JPEG quantization matrix and quality ratio formalism to compress information stored in the high frequency Fourier coefficients.
 - Huffman Coding

 ## Network Programming